Pufferfish Privacy: An Information-Theoretic Study: Pufferfish Privacy and Mutual Information

 where $\alpha_{a,b,c}^{-1}=\sup_{x\in \supp(M(X))}\frac{f_{M(X)|g(X),w(X)}(x|a,c)}{f_{M(X)|g(X),w(X)}(x|b,c)}$, $\beta_{a,b,c}=\inf_{x\in \supp({M(X)})} \frac{f_{M(X)|g(X),w(X)}(x|a,c)}{f_{M(X)|g(X),w(X)}(x|b,c)}$, $u_{a,,c}=\sup_{x\in \supp (M(X))}f_{M(X),g(X),w(X)}(x,a,c)$ and $\ell_{a,c}=\inf_{x\in \supp(M(X))} f_{M(X)|g(X),w(X)}(x,a,c)$.

 \end{enumerate} \end{theorem}

 Theorem~\ref{thm:equivalence} is proven in Section ~\ref{proof:equivalence}.
 The first implication follows by reformulating $\epsilon$-PP in terms of the $\infty$-R\'enyi divergence, translating that to an $\epsilon$ bound on the corresponding KL divergence, and then use joint convexity to arrive at $\epsilon''$-MI PP. When $\Theta$ is the set of all database distributions, the second implication is derived via the minimax redundancy capacity representation and Pinsker's inequality.
-The inverse implications first translates $(\epsilon,\delta)$-PP into a bound on the TV distance between corresponding conditional distributions and then employs either continuity of entropy w.r.t. the TV distance to control mutual information or the reverse Pinsker inequality.
+The inverse implications first translates $(\epsilon,\delta)$-PP into a bound on the TV distance between corresponding conditional distributions and then employs either continuity of entropy w.r.t. the TV distance to control mutual information or the reverse Pinsker inequality.{Note that the privacy guarantee provided by $\epsilon$-PP is stronger than that of $\epsilon$-MI PP, as evident from the implication $\epsilon$-PP $\implies \epsilon$-MI PP. }